-MCOM 1132 Principles of Advertising
+MCOM 1132 Credits Principles of Advertising

 This course covers theory, principles, criticism and functions of advertising and its economic and social roles.
 An introduction to advertising writing, typography and layout are included as well as an introduction to broadcast advertising production and presentation.
-(Prerequisites: None).
-(3 C/3 lect.
-0 lab).
+(Prerequisites: College level reading and writing).
+(3 C/3 lect, 0 lab).

-MCOM 1140 Principles of Broadcasting
+MCOM 1140 Credits Principles of Broadcasting